 Sutton CE (VC) Primary School is committed to providing an appropriate and high quality education to all children.
-We believe that all children, including those identified as having special educational needs have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them and to be fully included in all aspects of school life with due regard to the Every Child Matters agenda.
+We believe that all children, including those identified as having special educational needs have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them and to be fully included in all aspects of school life.